Lilli the Witch

-History & adaptations
+History and adaptations

 The Lilli books have been published by the German publisher Arena Verlag since 1992.
 Starting with Lilli the Witch and the Magic Homework, author Knister and illustrator Birgit Rieger worked together on more than 40 books over the years.
 Beside the original series, there is a series for first readers, a non-fiction series, Learn & Play titles, books that accompany the TV cartoon series inspired by Lilli the Witch and other miscellaneous print and non-print products that are related to the books.
 The series has been translated into 35 languages and over 17 million copies have been sold worldwide.

-The live action/animated film Lilly the Witch: The Dragon and the Magic Book was released in 2009 and featured in over 40 countries.
+The live action film Lilly the Witch: The Dragon and the Magic Book was released in 2009 and featured in over 40 countries.
 It was nominated for the Deutscher Filmpreis (German Film Award) in the category "Best Children's Film".
 The sequel, Lilly the Witch: The Journey to Mandolan, was set in India and was released in February 2011.
+A third film, Lilly's Bewitched Christmas, was released in 2017.